-315 Under the 1989 Salvage Convention, while the traditional rule of 'no cure - no pay' is maintained, there is provision for special salvage reward in cases of pollution damage even where the salvage has not been successful.
+37 Under the 1989 Salvage Convention, while the traditional rule of 'no cure - no pay' is maintained, there is provision for special salvage reward in cases of pollution damage even where the salvage has not been successful.

-316 Martin Davies, "Whatever Happened to the Salvage Convention 1989?"
+38 Martin Davies, "Whatever Happened to the Salvage Convention 1989?"
 (2008) 39/4 Journal of Maritime Law and Commerce, 463, 498.
 This principle continues in 1989 Salvage Convention, Art 16(1) but the Article does permit parties to pass legislation permitting life salvage.
 In many countries life salvage is permitted under legislation.

-317 Wells v The Gas Float Whitton No 2 (1897) AC 337 318 Ibid days of sail this meant having rigging and masts and in the case of propulsion by steam or other mechanical means, it means having equipment to bring this about.
-This would exclude such things as rafts, floating gas beacons, floating landing stages, pontoons fitted with a crane to form a floating crane all of which have been held by courts of various countries not to be 'ships'.319 Recent doubts have been expressed in English, Australian and United States courts as to the validity of the requirement of self-propulsion in relation to towage where the goods are transported in dumb barges or similar non self- propelled containers which, although not capable of navigating by themselves are capable of navigation in water.320 This raises another traditional element that appears to be necessary, namely, that of navigability i.e. it must be capable of being used for navigation in water.
-This has been held to include actual navigation and being capable of navigation and intended to be navigated even if it is temporarily not actually being used for such purpose.321 So, even wrecks waiting to be raised, those which have lost rudders and those temporarily beached have been held to be ships.322
+39 Wells v The Gas Float Whitton No 2 (1897) AC 337

+United States courts as to the validity of the requirement of self-propulsion in relation to towage where the goods are transported in dumb barges or similar non self- propelled containers which, although not capable of navigating by themselves are capable of navigation in water.42 This raises another traditional element that appears to be necessary, namely, that of navigability i.e. it must be capable of being used for navigation in water.
+This has been held to include actual navigation and being capable of navigation and intended to be navigated even if it is temporarily not actually being used for such purpose.43 So, even wrecks waiting to be raised, those which have lost rudders and those temporarily beached have been held to be ships.44

 Whether or not something is a 'ship' in the context of salvage can be confusing and unclear.
 Suffice to say, while in the majority of claims for salvage what is a 'ship' is clear, in unusual cases such as dumb barges the result is not as clear cut.
 In the end result, each case must be determined on its facts and essentially whether or not something is a 'ship' or has ceased to be a 'ship' is a matter of fact and degree to be determined by the law of the State in which the matter is litigated.
-For the purposes of salvage reward, 'ship' includes not just the hull and structures but also its tackle and equipment.323 It does not include intangible things like the value of licences.324
+For the purposes of salvage reward, 'ship' includes not just the hull and structures but also its tackle and equipment.45 It does not include intangible things like the value of licences.46